umbalaconmeogia/yii2-skeleton-advanced/README.md

 When we search for text in files of the application, we don't want to search in the yii2 core and dependencies' code, which are put in *vendor* directory in the application root.
 So we want to move the *vendor* directory outside the main application directory.

+This skeleton contains the following change from the original code.
+1. Change directory structure.
+1. Separate menu code from *frontend/views/layouts/main.php* to *frontend/views/layouts/_menu_.php*.
+1. Allow to change to full width screen by setting `$this->params['fluid'] = TRUE;` in view file.
+1. Display message about running environtment at the screen top left corner by setting `environtmentNotice` in *common\config\params-local.php*.

+TODO
+1. Add Login with google.
+2. Move environtmentNotice into yii2-batsg.

 ## Directory structure

 Assume that the yii2 application source code is put in the directory *app*.
 The *vendor* should be move into the directory *yii2* which is at same level to *app*.